gzzhangbuaa/ARL/README.md

     ./configure-gen

-    get configure.xml

-    according the requirement of the user to modify this configuration file
+    get configure.xml, according the requirement of the user to modify this configuration file

     label ***Switch*** default value is 1, represent enable the dual-checker mechanism

-    every job tuple correspond to an independent job label ***job-ID*** is an interger value, it is unnique and assigned by the user for make a distinction between different jobs.
+    every job tuple correspond to an independent job

+    label ***job-ID*** is an interger value, it is unnique and assigned by the user for make a distinction between different jobs.

     ***parameter-N*** refers to the number of computer nodes

     ***parameter-n*** refers to the number of processes

     ***limit-time*** is a threshold preset by the user, when the actual execution time beyond this value ARL would consider current execution occurred failure (program stall)

     ***job-launchID***, ***job-state*** here remained for the future.

 * **Sumbit ARL job**